yashichawla/MLOps-Project/README.md

 | On Success | **✅ DAG Succeeded**  | Summary of counts and ranges     |
 | On Failure | **❌ DAG Failed**     | Hard-fail reasons + report paths |

-Recipients are configured in `salad_preprocess_dag.py` under each `EmailOperator`.
+Recipients are configured in `salad_preprocess_dag.py` under each `EmailOperator`, to add more recipients:

-To add more recipients, edit in salad_preprocess_dag.py:

 ```bash
 to=["yashi.chawla1@gmail.com", "...", "..."]